j-v-mathur/Insurance-price-prediction/README.md

 >Insurance_prediction.ipynb is file where i used insurance.joblib to predict insurance price.

-Please let me know about any error, issue, problems that you find in this project i am very new to machine learning and i am still learning it.
+Please let me know about any error, issue, problems that you find in this project.